-I love Brisbane during the school holidays—families coming together, the city buzzing with energy, and that warm, golden light that makes everything feel just a little more magical.
+I love Brisbane during the school holidays.
+There’s something about families coming together, the city buzzing with energy, and that warm, golden light that makes everything feel just a little more magical.
+Whether you’re planning activities for visiting relatives or just looking to shake up your usual routine, this is the perfect time to dive into experiences that’ll have everyone talking long after the holidays end.

 You might also like to read: